orbs-network/website/content/blog/SecondContest/blog.md

 Dear Orbs enthusiasts,

-We're continuing our exciting series of contests to give out the entire [Universe G](https://opensea.io/collection/orbso-universe-gang)

-[ang NFT collection](https://opensea.io/collection/orbso-universe-gang) designed and dedicated to the Orbs community.
+We're continuing our exciting series of contests to give out the entire [Universe G](https://opensea.io/collection/orbso-universe-gang)[ang NFT collection](https://opensea.io/collection/orbso-universe-gang)designed and dedicated to the Orbs community.

 A quick reminder.
 The [Orbso NFT collection](https://opensea.io/collection/orbso-universe-gang) consists of 77 exclusively designed Orbso NFT cards, including a gang of 70 basic NFTs - Orbso Mobsters (divided into seven groups of ten), plus a special and even more exciting group of 7 unique NFTs - Orbso Bosses.